 Herbaria 3.0 has been generously funded by the Seed Box: A Mistra-Formas Environmental Humanities Collaboratory hosted at Linköping University, in Linköping, Sweden, with additional funding provided by the Division of Humanities, Arts, and Social Sciences at the Colorado School of Mines, USA.
 As one of the inaugural grant recipients of the Seed Box’s call for “seed money,” Herbaria 3.0 joins 15 other projects and over 40 scholars worldwide in advancing environmental humanities research of relevance to Sweden and beyond.
 A full list of projects and grant winners can be found on the Seed Box’s website, www.theseedbox.se.

 Tina Gianquitto is an associate professor of literature at the Colorado School of Mines, where she teaches courses in literature and the environment, American literature, literature and the history of nineteenth-century science, especially the emergence of evolutionary thought and Darwinism.
 She is currently writing a book that examines the influence Darwin’s plant studies had on galvanizing responses to evolutionary theory in the U.S. in the late 19th century.
 She has written on women, nature and science, as well as on Darwinian botany, and, in a different vein, Jack London.
+Tina built the site and maintains the content.
+Please contact her if you have any questions!
 Contact: tinagian [at] mines [dot] edu

 Lauren LaFauci lives and works in Linköping, Sweden, where she is completing a book manuscript on the related histories of racial formation and environment in the pre-Civil War United States.
 Lauren holds a Ph.D. from the University of Michigan and has taught in the areas of American Studies and Environmental Humanities at several colleges and universities in the United States, Germany, and Sweden.
 She is currently assistant professor in environmental humanities in the Department of Gender Studies at Linköping University.